microsoft/live-share/docs/use/vscode.md

     After installing the Live Share extension, reloading, and waiting for dependencies to finish installing, you'll want to sign in to let other collaborators know who you are.
 If you skip this step, you will asked to sign in during the join process.

     See [sign in](#sign-in) for more details.
-You **do not need to be signed up or accepted into the private limited preview** to participate in a collaboration session and will not receive email updates by simply signing into a collaboration session.
+You *do not need to be signed up or accepted* into the private limited preview to participate in a collaboration session and will not receive email updates by simply signing into a Live Share session.

 2. **Click on the invite link / open the invite in your browser**